Black wood pigeon: Distribution

 The black wood pigeon lives in small islands of the East China Sea, mainly in the Ryukyu Islands, Iwo Jima and Bonin Islands and also along the southern coasts of Korea and Japan.
 While more abundant and with a greater range in the past, it is still thought to be resident on 15 islands and islets.
+It has recently colonised Zhejiang on the east coast of mainland China, with multiple records on iNaturalist and eBird.

 It occurs locally on small islands off the south coast of South Korea, where it is found on, and breeds in Ulleungdo Island, Jeju-do and some areas off the south coast.
-It has been recorded as vagrant in eastern Russia, Shandong, mainland China and Taiwan.
+It has been recorded as vagrant in eastern Russia, Shandong, and Taiwan.

 It is an uncommon and local resident in Japan, on small islands off southern Honshu, Shikoku and Kyushu, south through the Nansei-Shoto islands in the Ryukyu Islands to the Yaeyama Islands and the Izu Islands to the Ogasawara and Iwo Islands.
 Distributed in Honshu region of Japan.
 Although it is still relatively common on the Izu Islands, it has apparently declined there since the 1950s, it was thought to have declined on Okinawa during the 1980s because of forestry activities.
 The subspecies Columba janthina nitens, which occurs on the Ogasawara and Iwo Islands, is very rare.

 South Korea

-In South Korea, this pigeon is a natural monument (215, designated November 22, 1968) South Korea also protects breeding sites (designated as Natural Monuments): Ulleung Sadong Black Pigeon Habitat (울릉 사동 흑비둘기 서식지) (natural monument 237, designated 14 December 1971), and Jeju Sasudo Seabirds (Black Pigeon, Shearwater) Breeding Ground (제주 사수도 바닷새류(흑비둘기, 슴새) 번식지) (Natural monument 333, November 20, 1982), and a provincial breeding site on Beomseom Island, where it is part of the Munseom and Beomseom Nature Reserve.
+In South Korea, this pigeon is a natural monument (215, designated 22 November 1968) South Korea also protects breeding sites (designated as Natural Monuments): Ulleung Sadong Black Pigeon Habitat (울릉 사동 흑비둘기 서식지) (natural monument 237, designated 14 December 1971), and Jeju Sasudo Seabirds (Black Pigeon, Shearwater) Breeding Ground (제주 사수도 바닷새류(흑비둘기, 슴새) 번식지) (Natural monument 333, November 20, 1982), and a provincial breeding site on Beomseom Island, where it is part of the Munseom and Beomseom Nature Reserve.
 Potential visitors require permission from the Cultural Heritage Administration to visit Sasudo.